Iliya-Sanin/Devtools/README.md

 # Devtools
 The list of knowledge about devtools.
-There are basic elements showed below.
+There are basic elements used by testers below.
 ## Elements
 <p> There next important components are:</p>
 <p>- Code.
 We can find the necessary element here, see its parameters (size, color, link, layouts, font, etc.); </p>